Tiger Woods Wins First Golf Tournament Since 4 Back Surgeries

 A year ago, he was recovering from a fourth back surgery.
 When Woods returned to competition in December, he was rated No. 1,199 in the world.
 He's now at No. 13.

 Woods is celebrating his 80th career PGA win — two short of the career record held by Sam Snead.
-Wood's last victory was in 2013 at the Bridgestone Invitational at Firestone Country Club in Akron, Ohio.
+Woods' last victory was in 2013 at the Bridgestone Invitational at Firestone Country Club in Akron, Ohio.

 "This season there was a return to competitive golf and a steady climb in the rankings as Woods pieced together a swing that wouldn't ravage his 42-year-old body," Goldman reports.